Tents, campers and mobile homes - there's space for everyone on Icelandic campgrounds

 MORE CAMPING TIPS

-- In the countryside, you will seldomly find a laundromat.
+• In the countryside, you will seldom find a laundromat.
 In case the campgrounds are not equipped with this service, check out the local swimming pool!
 They often provide the use of washing machines and dryers for a small service fee.